gurleensethi/api-gateway-case-study/README.md

 ## Routing

-One benefit of an API Gateway is that the internal services can communicate with each other using any protocol required, regarless of how the client has connected to the Gateway.
+One benefit of an API Gateway is that the internal services can communicate with each other using any protocol, regarless of how the client has connected to the Gateway.

 ![gateway_communication_protocol](https://raw.githubusercontent.com/gurleensethi/api-gateway-case-study/main/images/gateway_communication_protocol.png)

 Protocols used for routing (from gateway to service) in this case study:

 - **http**

+## Heartbeat

+Hearbeat is the mechanism used by a system to constantly keep denoting at an interval that it is running and ready for use.
+If a heartbeat from a system is not detected then it is considered to be down.

+I have implemented the heart beat using Redis's key expiration feature.